ietf-wg-cellar/ebml-specification/specification.markdown

-A Variable Size Integer may be rendered at octet lengths larger than needed to store the data in order to facilitate overwriting it at a later date, e.g. when its final size isn't known in advance.
-In [@tableVariousSizes] an integer `2` (with a corresponding binary value of 0b10) is shown encoded as different Variable Size Integers with lengths from one octet to four octets.
-All four encoded examples have identical semantics meaning though the VINT\_WIDTH and the  padding of the VINT\_DATA vary.
+A Variable Size Integer may be rendered at octet lengths larger than needed to store the data in order to facilitate overwriting it at a later date -- e.g., when its final size isn't known in advance.
+In [@tableVariousSizes], an integer `2` (with a corresponding binary value of 0b10) is shown encoded as different Variable Size Integers with lengths from one octet to four octets.
+All four encoded examples have identical semantics meaning, though the VINT\_WIDTH and the  padding of the VINT\_DATA vary.

 Integer | Octet Length | As Represented in VINT (binary)         | As Represented in VINT (hexadecimal)